MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

         - Under the **Sensitive Info types** section, the **IP Address** info type is displayed.
 On the right side of the IP Address row, the **Instance count** setting is set from **1** to **Any**.
 Change the value of the first field from 1 to **2**.
 By making this change, this rule will only apply if 2 or more IP addresses appear in the email.

-     - In the **Actions** section, select **+ Add an action**.
+     - In the **Actions** section, select **+Add an action**.
 In the drop-down menu that appears, select **Restrict access or encrypt the content in Microsoft 365 locations**.
 Then enter the following action settings:

-        - Select the **Restrict access or encrypt the content in Microsoft 365 locations** check box.
-Doing so displays the **Block users from receiving email or accessing shared SharePoint, OneDrive, and Teams files** option, which is selected by default.
+        - If no options appear under the **Restrict access or encrypt the content in Microsoft 365 locations** section, then select it now to expand this section.
+This section should display the **Block users from receiving email or accessing shared SharePoint, OneDrive, and Teams files** option, which is selected by default.
 Keep this option selected.

         - Under the **Block users from receiving email or accessing shared SharePoint, OneDrive, and Teams files** option, select the **Block everyone** option.